Agent Agreement – Terms and Conditions

 5.3 Approval of the Agent Supervisor

 Where, in accordance with these Terms and Conditions and the PPSC Deskbook, the Agent requires the approval of the Agent Supervisor in order to proceed with an activity, the Agent must obtain the written approval prior to proceeding.
-In rare situations, where circumstances warrant that the Agent proceed with an activity without the prior written approval, the Agent must notify the Agent Supervisor about the situation at the earliest opportunity.

 5.4 Communication with the PPSC